-Children feel autonomy and pride when performing physical activities such as walking, climbing, and opening things.
-However, if parents are overly protective or hinder the child's initiative, the child may develop feelings of shame and doubt about their abilities.
+A child feels autonomy and pride when they are able to perform physical activities such as walking, climbing, and opening things.
+However, if parents are overly protective or hinder the child's initiatives, the child may develop feelings of shame and doubt about their abilities.
 3. Initiative vs Guilt (ages 3-5 years)

-Children at this stage take much initiative in daily activities such as playing and talking.
-If the child is allowed to explore and ask questions, they will develop a sense of initiative.
-However, if their initiative is restricted or they are made to feel ashamed, they may create a sense of guilt.
+Children at this stage take a lot of initiative in daily activities such as playing and talking.
+If the child is given the opportunity to explore and ask questions, they will develop a sense of initiative.
+However, if their initiative is restricted or they are made to feel ashamed, they may develop a sense of guilt.